clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 **Congratulations!**

-You have successfully installed |CL| on bare metal using the live image beta installer.
+You have successfully installed |CL| on bare metal using the new installer.

 .. _Autoproxy: https://clearlinux.org/features/autoproxy